SiddhiK13/Learn-JavaScript/README.md

 This repo contains:
 - My daily JavaScript practice files
 - Small coding challenges and exercises
 - Mini-projects for hands-on learning
-- Notes and examples from my learning sessions

 Each folder or file represents a step forward in mastering JavaScript — slowly but steadily!